blockchainbusiness/contruction-security/README.md

 Project financing is a loan structure that relies primarily on the project's cash flow for repayment, with the project's assets, rights and interests held as secondary collateral.

-What is Limited recourse Debt?
+What is Limited recourse debt?

-Non-recourse financing means the borrowers and shareholders of the borrower have no personal liability in the event of monetary default.
+Limited recourse debt means the borrowers and shareholders of the borrower have no personal liability in the event of monetary default.
+Hence the use of an SPV, if there is a default the Lender takes control of the SPV in effect.

+Im still trying to get my head around the entire concept so please bear with me!

+Some questions we should all think about before the next meetup:

+1. What will be the scope of this project, in terms of functionality?
+2. What exactly is our "CorDapp" going to do?
+And how?
+3. What are the REQUIRMENTS?
+And what are our responsibilities?
+(Look at industry examples)
+4. Can we replicate the following contracts/agreements as smart contracts:
+    -    Loan Agreement
+    -    Security Agreement (Our responsibility)
+    -    Direct Agreement(s)
+5. How can we prevent a “double spend” scenario for these assets?
+E.g Trust deeds etc - Can we treat them like the IOU example here: https://docs.corda.net/tutorial-cordapp.html#creating-an-iou-via-the-endpoint

+Essentially we will be recieving inputs from the SPV, Contractor and Offtakers (governement or end buyer) These inputs will be the loan agreement, security agreement and direct agreements (2).
+As the security trustee we will be responsible for securing the ownership of the entire project, a very big responisibility.

+Please update as you see fit, Ill be adding more material shortly!